Skip to content

 The perfect mild razor for beginners to get started with, although the short handle needs to be right for them as well.
 If it is overly mild, then a user can step up with a sharper blade.

 A Merkur 34C costs around $40 (£35 – €42).
-It is not the cheapest and definitely not the most expensive razor money can buy for a good quality razor from a well-known German brand.
+It is not the cheapest, but it is definitely not the most expensive razor money can buy for a good-quality razor from a well-known German brand.

 It’s definitely one to consider if the features and specs match the person’s needs.